Columbus Lions: New ownership (2022–present)

 On August 30, 2022, the Lions announced new ownership led by Jeff Levack, who also has ownership stake in the Orlando Predators and Albany Empire.
 He was a part of two staffs that helped the Empire win three championships in four years.
 On September 13, 2022, they introduced new branding for the team designed by former player and designer, Mike Jones.
 They also announced arena football veteran player and coach Chris McKinney as the second head coach in team history after Gibson had left and became head coach of the Jacksonville Sharks.
 On December 22, the National Arena League had announced that the membership of the Lions had been discontinued.
 One day later, the Lions announced they had joined the regional American Indoor Football Alliance.
 They played only home games, going 6–0, and defeated the Mississippi Raiders 55–10 in the league championship.

 On August 4, 2023, the Lions announced their return to relaunched American Indoor Football for the 2024 season.

 Return home to the NAL (2024 - 2025)

 In 2024, the Lions announced they were returning home to the league they helped start, the National Arena League.

 Following the 2025 season, the NAL removed the Lions from their list of teams on their Web site, and the Lions announced the franchise was up for sale.

-Joining the AAL (2026-future)
+Joining the AAL (2026–present)

 On September 12, 2025, the Lions announced on their website and on social media their entrance into the revived American Arena League and with their rivals the Wheeling Miners.
 On November 13, 2025, the Lions introduced their new principal owner Roger Beck.